dsniko/dsniko.github.io/index.md

 Throughout his career, Dr. Nikolopoulos has mentored 24 Ph.D. students and 16 postdoctoral researchers, guiding them toward successful careers in academia and industry.
 His research initiatives have been supported by substantial external funding, amounting to $36.5 million of personal share of a total of $103.7 million in competitive grants from NSF, DOE, the European Commission, EPSRC, SFI, IBM, Cisco, and Sony.

+**Educational Leadership:**

+As an educator, Dr. Nikolopoulos is dedicated to shaping the next generation of computer scientists through his instruction in [Computer Organization](https://cs.vt.edu/Undergraduate/courses/CS2506.html), [Systems and Networking Capstone](https://cs.vt.edu/Undergraduate/courses/CS4284.html), [Multiprocessor Programming](https://cs.vt.edu/Graduate/Courses/GradCourseDescriptions.html#CS510) and [Warehouse-Scale Computing](https://cs.vt.edu/Graduate/Courses/GradCourseDescriptions.html#CS5914).
+Dr. Nikolopoulos has taught a variety of courses in Operating Systems, Computer Architecture, and Parallel Programming, and he has been recognized numerous times for teaching excellence by both his students and his peers.

 **Professional Service and Leadership**